mlaiacker/rosbag2video/README.md

     multiple image topics are supportet only when -o option is _not_ used avconv will guess the format according to given extension compressed and raw image messages are supportet with mono8 and bgr8/rgb8

+    -t topic
+    only the images from topic "topic" are used for the video output

 ##example output: